GRI: 102-16; 102-17; 205-2

 - My company responds to issues or concerns raised by associates.

-Each manager receives an integrity index score.
-Market-level integrity index scores are reviewed by the market Chief Ethics and Compliance Officer and relevant business leadership.
+Each manager with at least five direct reports responding to the Survey receives an Integrity Index score.
+Market-level Integrity Index scores are reviewed by the market Chief Ethics and Compliance Officer and relevant business leadership.
 As needed, they work to develop action plans to address areas for improvement.

-Example Ethics and Compliance training and awareness activities include:
+Example Ethics & Compliance training and awareness activities include:

-- Food Safety: Walmart trained more than 290,000 associates on Food Safety in FY2021.
-Walmart associates celebrated the World Health Organization’s Food Safety Day on June 7 with awareness campaigns that included messages from senior executives, quizzes and posters.
+- Food Safety: Walmart trained more than 980,0001 associates globally on at least one food safety course in FY2022.
+Walmart associates celebrated the World Health Organization’s Food Safety Day with awareness campaigns that included messages from senior executives, contests, webinar events and posters.

-- Anti-Corruption: Walmart trains associates globally to recognize the various forms of bribery, to know and understand Walmart’s policies and procedures, how to properly conduct governmental interactions and how to make international donations; in FY2021, more than 172,000 associates received this training.
-Certain associates deemed most likely to interact with government officials or work with third parties who might interact with government officials receive live training; more than 12,800 associates received this training in FY2021.
+- Anti-Corruption: Walmart trains associates globally to recognize the various forms of bribery, to know and understand Walmart’s policies and procedures, and to properly conduct governmental interactions; in FY2022, more than 77,400 associates received this training.
+Certain associates deemed most likely to interact with government officials or work with third-parties intermediaries (TPIs) who might interact with government officials receive live training; more than 12,400 associates received this training in FY2022.
 Pursuant to identified risk ratings, third parties that interact directly with foreign government officials about Walmart business are given detailed training about our policy, their obligations under our anti-corruption program, their duty to report suspected violations and whom to contact for guidance.
-More than 1,900 third-party intermediaries received this training in FY2021.
+More than 1,500 TPIs received this training in FY2022.

 - Ethics: Walmart associates receive ethics training during onboarding and regularly thereafter.
-In FY2021, more than 942,000 associates received Ethics training.
-An updated global training module and awareness campaigns are launching in 2021 to support the new Code of Conduct.
+In FY2022, more than 2,000,000 associates globally received Ethics training.
+An updated global training module and awareness campaigns were launched in 2021 to support the new Code of Conduct.

 - Harassment and Discrimination Prevention: All global officers receive regular discrimination and harassment prevention training.
-Beyond ethics training, which includes content on discrimination and harassment prevention, U.S.-based associates are required to take regular anti-harassment and anti-discrimination refresher training.
-In FY2021, more than 1,428,000 associates received training in discrimination and harassment prevention.
+Ethics training also addresses discrimination and harassment prevention.
+Beyond this training, U.S.-based associates are assigned anti-harassment and anti-discrimination refresher training on a recurring basis.
 Market training and awareness teams also developed awareness campaigns focused on sexual harassment prevention.
 The campaigns featured executive leadership messaging and utilized multiple communication channels and collateral material including market intranet sites, emails and posters.

-- Responsible Sourcing: Walmart merchandising and sourcing associates are trained on our Responsible Sourcing policy, our Standards for Suppliers and our responsible sourcing expectations on an ongoing basis.
-This training introduces new merchants to the Responsible Sourcing program while updating program understanding among seasoned business partners.
-In FY2021, we provided training to more than 2,700 participants globally.
-We also provide tools and resources to suppliers through various channels, including our website and our Responsible Sourcing Academy, to help them understand our expectations and to make improvements in their supply chains.
-Since 2017, more than 140,000 training sessions have been completed by suppliers, including training on key areas such as the Standards for Suppliers.
+- Responsible Sourcing: Walmart merchandising and sourcing associates are trained on our Global Responsible Sourcing Policy, our Standards for Suppliers and our responsible sourcing expectations on an ongoing basis.
+This training introduces new merchants to the Responsible Sourcing program while strengthening understanding of the program among seasoned business partners.
+In FY2022, we provided training to more than 5,900 participants globally.
+We also provide tools and resources to suppliers through various channels, including our website, to help them understand our expectations and to make improvements in their supply chains.

 Walmart monitors adherence to laws, regulations, standards, controls and initiatives throughout our business.
-In addition to tracking key metrics, we have continuous improvement teams regularly visit and actively monitor facilities to determine the facility’s adherence to protocols and to test the effectiveness of programs and initiatives.
+In addition to tracking key metrics, we have continuous improvement teams regularly visit and actively monitor facilities to determine the facility’s adherence to protocols.
 And program design, execution and effectiveness are tested and refined through our internal audit processes and reviews by external experts.

 Walmart’s Code of Conduct encourages associates, suppliers, customers and community members to raise issues, ask questions and report concerns.
 Speaking up is a requirement for Walmart associates, and we support associates in doing so by stating that reporting an issue in good faith will not get the associate in trouble, even if the associate makes an honest mistake.
 Walmart’s Code of Conduct and program policies also make clear that Walmart does not tolerate retaliation for reporting a concern or participating in an investigation.